jeredding/prototype-http-storage/README.rst

 ---------

-The daemon process that watches for changes within the directory tree will be driven by the `PyInotify library <https://github.com/seb-m/pyinotify>`_.
+The daemon process that watches for changes within the directory tree will be driven by the `Watchdog library <https://github.com/gorakhargosh/watchdog>`_.
-Should the PyInotify library prove insufficient, the `Watchdog library <https://github.com/gorakhargosh/watchdog>`_ will be tested.
+Should the Watchdog library prove insufficient, the `PyInotify library <https://github.com/seb-m/pyinotify>`_ library will be used.
 For the purposes of this prototype, the daemon process will not expose any type of API.
 Instead it will simply keep a local SQLite database updated for use by the web service.